 After returning from the “SMP_EnterRestoring” event, it performs External Persistence by restoring the simulation state from a breakpoint file given by the “filename” argument;

-After completing External Persistence, it performs Self persistence by calling the IPersist Restore method of all simulation objects which implement the IPersist interface;
+After completing External Persistence, it performs Self Persistence by calling the IPersist Restore method of all simulation objects which implement the IPersist interface;

-After Restore operation has been completed, it issues the global event “SMP_LeavingRestoring” via the Event Manager;
+After Restore operation has been completed, it issues the global event “SMP_LeaveRestoring” via the Event Manager;

-After returning from the “SMP_LeavingRestoring” event, the simulation state is changed to Standby;
+After returning from the “SMP_LeaveRestoring” event, the simulation state is changed to Standby;

 After entering Standby state, it issues the global event “SMP_EnterStandby” via the Event Manager.

-Self-Persistence is performed after to External Persistence at restore as it allows models to use its published data during the self-persistence.
+Self-Persistence is performed after to External Persistence at restore as it allows models to use its published data during the self-persistence restoration.

 ECSS-E-ST-40-07_1440223